flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/01_preflight.md

 # Preflight

-Before you start your flight in earnest, we have included various features in the A32NX that assist in configuring the aircraft and in-flight support.
+Before you start your flight in earnest, we have included various features in the A380X that assist in configuring the aircraft and in-flight support.
 Some of these features require the aircraft to be powered on.
-Additionally, these guides will be linked in the appropriate locations throughout the beginner guide.
+Additionally, these guides will be linked to the appropriate locations throughout the beginner guide.

 ---